Student Responsibility for Catalog Changes

 - The conduct administrator will notify the responding student of the Conduct Hearing Board’s finding, resulting sanction(s) and information regarding the student’s right to appeal, generally within five business days of the decision.
 Notification will be sent to the student’s College email and by registered mail to the current address listed on the student’s College account.
 If the Conduct Hearing Board rules that no violations were found to have occurred, the student will be permitted to make up class work required for satisfactory completion of a course or courses begun prior to the beginning of the conduct process.

-- A student who is suspended or expelled from the College will be administratively withdrawn from a college-sponsored program or activity on the effective date of the suspension/expulsion.
+- A student who is suspended or expelled from the College will be administratively withdrawn from college-sponsored programs and/or activities on the effective date of the suspension/expulsion.
 Settlement of the student’s account will be completed under the NICC Tuition Refund Policy.
-A student who is suspended/expelled is responsible for returning any College property within three business days of the suspension and will be held financially responsible for any property not returned in good condition.
+A student who is suspended/expelled is responsible for making arrangements with the conduct administrator to return any College property within three business days of the suspension and will be held financially responsible for any property not returned in good condition.

 - A student has the right to appeal the outcome of a Conduct Hearing by following the established appeal process which is outlined later in this document.